-Prerequisite: Teacher recommendation and Passing of CC Algebra 1 and CC Algebra 1 Regents Exam
+Prerequisite: Teacher recommendation and Passing of CC Algebra 1 and CC Algebra 1 Regents Exam with an 80% or higher

 CC ALGEBRA 2 (H) (with lab) (3230)

 Building on their work with linear, quadratic, and exponential functions, students extend their repertoire of functions to include polynomial, rational, and radical functions.
 Students work with the expressions that define the functions, and continue to expand their abilities to model situations and to solve equations.
 The content standards are organized into four units: